Programme director's handbook

 Curriculum design at Aalto University

-An aim of curriculum design is a programme that helps students acquire the competence they will need in their field in the future and to acquire it within the target time frame.
+An aim of curriculum design is to plan a programme that helps students acquire the intended skills and competencies needed for the future and to acquire them within the target time frame.
 Gathered together on this site are Aalto University’s curriculum design guidelines and schedule.

 What is a curriculum?

 Curriculum design is a process that results in the curriculum produced by the academic community.
-The teaching community for the programme or study module participate in the process, discussing and agreeing on student learning, educational aims, and alignment of the aims.
-The joint discussion results in an overall description of: the intended learning outcomes of the programme; the goals and contents of the study modules; and the selection of courses and implementation of teaching within the given period of time.
+The teaching community for the programme or for the applicable study module participate in the process, discussing and agreeing on what the students are to learn, how they will learn and in what order they acquire their learning.
+The joint discussion results in an overall description of: the intended learning outcomes of the programme; the goals and contents of the study modules; and the study units and study unit implementations on offer within a specific time period.
+These all constitute the curriculum.

-The curriculum design proceeds according to the below schedule, which shows what happens in each stage and what kinds of outputs (e.g. documents) the stages are meant to produce.
-You can also find instructions below for each stage.
+Curriculum design proceeds according to the instructions and schedule below, which shows what happens in each stage and what outputs (e.g. documents) the stages are meant to produce.

 This timetable is to be followed by all Aalto schools and units.
-The schools and units will publish their more specific timetables on this page.
+The schools and units will publish their own details about their internal timetables on this page.

 School level specifications to timetables and further guidelines